Murali-group/Beeline/README.md

-# BEELINE: Benchmarking gEnE reguLatory network Inference from siNgle-cEll transcriptomic data
+# :honeybee: BEELINE: Benchmarking gEnE reguLatory network Inference from siNgle-cEll transcriptomic data :honeybee:

 This is the main repository for GRN model evaluation